Course guide of International Business Management (23511D1)

 Prerequisites of recommendations

-• Students are required to have a sufficient level of knowledge regarding:
+• Students are expected to possess an adequate level of knowledge in:

 • Business Management.